This project began with a question that kept me up at night:

 If reality is truly infinite, how does that actually work?

 Not infinite as a poetic flourish.
 Not infinite as "really really big."
-But genuinely, structurally infinite — no edges, no outside, no final foundation to stand on.
+But genuinely, structurally infinite — infinitely vast and infinitely divisible: no maximum extent, no minimum scale, no terminal resolution in either direction.

 What I found, following that thread wherever it led, was a pattern.